 There are lots of great indie movies out there, but few have the marketing budgets to compete for attention alongside gargantuan studio releases.
-This is the first in a regular EW series highlighting the weird, wonderful world of those smaller films worth seeking out.
+This is the first in an EW series highlighting the weird, wonderful world of those smaller films worth seeking out.

 Safety Not Guaranteed

 Stars: Aubrey Plaza (Parks and Recreation), Mark Duplass (The League, Humpday), Jake Johnson (New Girl, Paper Heart)